16 Days of Activism

 GBA+ is an analytical tool used to assess how diverse groups of women, men and gender-diverse people may experience policies, programs and initiatives.
 It outlines differential impacts on men and women ensuring proposed programs are equitable to all genders and supports implementation of structures that make Gender-Based Analysis a sustainable practice.
 For information and to take this course, please visit http://www.swc-cfc.gc.ca/gba-acs/index-en.html.
 Send us a picture of you with your certificate and we can post it on our website.

-Tonight at 7pm is the December 6th Vigil at the Prince of Wales Northern Heritage Centre in Yellowknife.
+Tonight at 7pm is the December 6th Vigil, the National Day of Remembrance and Action on Violence Against Women, at the Prince of Wales Northern Heritage Centre in Yellowknife.
 We hope to see everyone there to remember those we have lost and to take action on violence against women and girls.

 - I will always support the victim.